Is Medicare Part D Optional?

 What is the Medicare Part D late-enrollment penalty?

 If you’ve gone 63 consecutive days without creditable prescription drug coverage, either because you didn’t enroll when you were first eligible or because you lost your creditable coverage and didn’t get new coverage in time, then you may have to pay a late-enrollment penalty when you do enroll into Medicare Part D.

 The Medicare Part D late-enrollment penalty is added to the premium of the Part D Prescription Drug Plan you enroll into.
-Your Medicare Prescription Drug Plan determines this penalty by first calculating the number of uncovered months you were eligible for Medicare Part D, but didn’t enroll into a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan.
+Your Medicare Prescription Drug Plan determines this penalty by first calculating the number of uncovered months you were eligible for Medicare Part D, but didn’t enroll under Part D or have creditable coverage.
 Your Medicare Prescription Drug Plan will then ask you if you had creditable prescription drug coverage during this time.
 If you didn’t have creditable drug coverage for 63 or more days in a row after you were first eligible, the Medicare Prescription Drug Plan must report the number of uncovered months to Medicare.

 For example, let’s say you disenrolled from your Medicare Prescription Drug Plan effective February 28, 2019, and then decided to enroll into another Medicare Prescription Drug Plan during the Annual Election Period, with an effective date of January 1, 2020.
 This means you didn’t have creditable drug coverage from March 2019 through December 2019, which adds up to 10 uncovered months.